 - 8 % of all fatal motor vehicle crashes occurred on roads covered in snow, ice and slush

-- Nearly 15% of all motor vehicle crashes occurred on roads covered in snow, ice and slush
+- 13% of all motor vehicle crashes occurred on roads covered in snow, ice and slush

 Winter driving accident statistics and driving too fast for conditions

-According to the winter driving accident statistics, approximately 65% of the overall winter crashes involve drivers driving “too fast for conditions,” the Michigan State Police has reported.
+According to the winter driving accident statistics, approximately 40% of the overall winter crashes in Michigan in 2022 involved drivers driving at a speed that was “too fast” for conditions.

 The Michigan Office of Highway Safety Planning (OHSP) emphasizes this point in its “Drive Slow on Ice and Snow” public safety campaign when it reminds drivers: “Most winter crashes are caused by drivers traveling too fast for conditions.”